Logo

 • Locked into long-term agreements signed before recent changes in wholesale electricity costs or gas prices.

-• Operating in energy-intensive industries where even small increases in unit rates have a disproportionate impact on overall energy bills.
+• Operating in energy-intensive industries where even small increases in unit rates can have a significant impact on overall energy bills.
+This is particularly true for sectors with high energy consumption in steel production or the wider energy consumption in the iron and steel industry, where electricity and gas are essential to day-to-day operations.

 • Using more power due to extended production hours, new machinery or increased output, without tariffs reflecting current energy consumption.

-• Managing multiple sites under inconsistent contracts, resulting in uneven electricity costs and higher administrative burden.
+• Managing multiple sites under inconsistent contracts, resulting in uneven electricity costs and a greater administrative burden.

-• Manufacturers are particularly exposed during periods of price volatility.
-Rising energy prices, network charges and changes in electricity generation mix all contribute to higher energy costs across British industry.
-Comparing manufacturing energy rates allows you to respond to these shifts, rather than absorbing them.
+Manufacturers are particularly exposed during periods of price volatility.
+Rising energy prices, network charges and changes in electricity generation all contribute to higher operating costs across British industry.
+Businesses involved in steel manufacturing and other energy-intensive processes often feel these changes first because of the high levels of energy required to support production.

-At Business Utility Hub, we track the energy market every day.
-When you speak to our team, you are not relying on outdated averages - you are getting a live view of which energy suppliers are offering competitive manufacturing energy deals right now.
+At Business Utility Hub, we monitor the energy market every day.
+When you speak to our team, you're not relying on outdated averages.
+We provide a current view of which energy suppliers are offering competitive manufacturing energy contracts, so businesses across the manufacturing sector can secure tariffs that better reflect their energy usage and operational requirements.

 Understanding manufacturing business energy consumption